-Sample preparation is the most important factor to increase the lifetime of your column.
-While a thorough sample preparation can be time consuming, it has the biggest influence on any column issues, especially column lifetime

-- Matrix Sample preparation steps, which remove large parts of the sample matrix increase the column lifetime.
-These include e.g. SPE, liquid-liquid extraction, and solid-liquid-extraction (SLE) - Filtration Using syringe filters to filter your sample before the analysis removes particles, which can decrease the column lifetime. - We have linked some useful documentation for sample preparation SPE Method development guide, Application notebook, and Sample preparation catalog
+- Sample preparation is the most important factor to increase the lifetime of your column.
+While a thorough sample preparation can be time consuming, it has the biggest influence on any column issues, especially column lifetime - Matrix Sample preparation steps, which remove large parts of the sample matrix increase the column lifetime.
+These include e.g. SPE, liquid-liquid extraction, and solid-liquid-extraction (SLE) - Filtration Using syringe filters to filter your sample before the analysis removes particles, which can decrease the column lifetime - We have linked some useful documentation for sample preparation SPE Method Development Guide, SPE Application Notebook, Sample Prep Selection Guide, and Sample Preparation Catalog